rk27599/Universal_RAG_System/webapp/docs/NETWORK_SETUP.md

 # Allow React dev server port (if using development mode)
 sudo ufw allow 3000/tcp

+# Redis port 6379 (localhost-only, no firewall rule needed)
+# Note: Redis is configured to bind to 127.0.0.1 only (Step 6.2)
+# Firewall rules are not needed for localhost-only services

 # Enable firewall (if not already enabled)
 sudo ufw enable